moosl/vue-router-example/README.md

-# vue-router-example
+# vuetify-codesandbox

-Created with CodeSandbox
+Vuetify template to use on CodeSandbox projects